andrewt3000/MachineLearning/README.md

 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNS  are suitable models for computer vision problems.

-Transformers - are designed to handle sequential data, like text, in a manner that allows for much more parallelization than previous models like recurrent neural networks ([Recurrent Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md)) See 2017 paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762)
+Transformers - are designed to handle sequential data, like text, in a manner that allows for much more parallelization than previous models like [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md).
+See 2017 paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762)

 ### Computer Vision
 These are common computer vision tasks and state of the art methods for solving them.